 • Remove any pin bones using a small piece of paper towel to help you grasp one end of the bone while you pull it out.
 Spread the sugar mixture over the salmon, covering it entirely.
 Cover with plastic wrap and refrigerate for 7 to 8 hours.

 • Rinse the salmon well under cold running water to remove the sugar mixture.
 Pat it dry with paper towels, then place, flesh side up, on a baking tray.
-Brush the flesh with the oil and 1 tablespoon tequila.
-Refrigerate uncovered until the salmon looks lightly glazed, about 45 minutes.
+Brush the flesh with the oil and 1 tablespoon of tequila.
+Refrigerate, uncovered, until the salmon looks lightly glazed, about 45 minutes.

-• When smoke appears, roast the salmon over indirect very low heat, with the lid closed, until it is firm to the touch and has a golden patina, 55 minutes to 1¼ hours.
-After about 30 minutes of cooking, add the remaining wood chips.
+Once the barbecue has preheated and smoke is visible, adjust your barbecue to the settings for indirect very low heat.
+Place your salmon onto the trivet.
+Smoke the salmon, with the lid closed, until it is firm to the touch and has a golden patina, 55 minutes to 1¼ hours.
+After about 30 minutes of cooking, add the remaining wood chips to the smoker boxes.
 Remove the salmon from the barbecue and let cool for 20 minutes.

-When smoke appears, roast the salmon over very low heat, with the lid closed, until it is firm to the touch and has a golden patina, 55 minutes to 1¼ hours.
-After about 30 minutes of cooking, add the remaining wood chips.
+Once the barbecue has preheated, brush the cooking grills clean with a wire brush.
+Place the salmon in the indirect cooking zone.
+Smoke the salmon over indirect very low heat, with the lid closed, until it is firm to the touch and has a golden patina, 55 minutes to 1¼ hours.
+After about 30 minutes of cooking, add some more smoking chunks.
 Remove the salmon from the barbecue and let cool for 20 minutes.

 • Meanwhile, in a medium bowl, combine all the salsa ingredients and mix well.
 Slice or flake the cooled salmon into bite-size pieces and serve on tortilla chips topped with the salsa.